reqT/reqT-lang/docs/langSpec-GENERATED.md

 ### Preprocessing

 The source code is pre-processed as follows:
-* The source code is split by '
-' into a sequence of lines.
+* The source code is split into a sequence of lines.
 * Each line with index i is given an integer value `leading(i)` corresponding to the number of leading whitespace characters.
 * The lexical analyzer inserts Indent(n) and Outdent(n) tokens that represent regions of indented code based on leading(i), where n denotes indent level.